remotely-save/remotely-save/README.md

 ## !!!Caution!!!

-As of November 2021, the plugin is considered in BETA stage. **DO NOT USE IT for any serious vaults.** **Backup your vault before using this plugin.** Don't be surprise to data loss!
+As of Dec 2021, the plugin is considered in BETA stage. **DO NOT USE IT for any serious vaults.** **ALWAYS, ALWAYS, backup your vault before using this plugin.**

 ## Features